eReuse/IdHub/README.md

 - [demo](demo_eel): demo client to test API calls.
 - [migrations](migrations): scripts that define how contracts will be migrated to a network.
 - [uml](uml): uml class diagram generated with the "sol2uml" tool.
+- [tests](features/api): set of cucumber functionality tests for the API.
+- [DID resolver](didResolverApi): API to resolve ereuse DIDs.